Here Were Microsoft’s Top Paid Executives In 2021

 Microsoft saw $168.1 billion in sales for fiscal year 2021 as it hailed the results of “another year of historic financial performance.”

-Microsoft gave Hood about $4.5 million in non-equity incentive plan compensation, 22 percent more year over year.
-Hood received about $62,000 in other compensation, mostly in the form of charitable gifts.
+Microsoft gave Young about $22.6 million in stock awards and $1.8 million in non-equity incentive plan compensation.
+He received about $70,000 in other compensation, most of the money in charitable gifts.